sophiak2003/pdsnd_github/README.md

+## Sophia's Project 3 on Git

 ### Date created
 *This project was created on 06/23/2020.*

-### Sophia's Project 3 on Git

 ### Description
 This project demonstrates my skills on Git and Github.

 ### Files used
-Include the files used
+* bikeshare.py
+* README.md
+* files hidden with gitignore:
+  * chicago.csv
+  * new_york_city.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I only used the tools and documents provided by Udacity.